 As travelling boomers we have a huge affection for farmer’s & artisans markets and whether it’s Mexico or Ireland or any country we are lucky enough to visit we have to get to the local market to check it out.
 Many of the British markets incorporate a range of products from clothes to fresh fish.
 In Yorkshire for example we had the chance to visit many market towns to enjoy the range of items available.
 In Mexico we had to visit the Lucas Galvez Market in Merida which is simply enormous.
 Many markets in Ireland are seasonal but we did get a chance to visit the Limerick Market which is a great treat for interesting breads and authentic foods.

-One of my favourite markets is the Farmers and Artisans Market in London, Ontario.
+But I have to say one of my favourite markets is the Farmers & Artisans Market in London, Ontario.
 The Market was started around 7 years ago by Dave Cook (@culinarytramp) who began with the Fire Roasted Coffee company.
 The market has grown in leaps and bounds and is a brilliant showcase for Ontario grown produce, gourmet produced Ontario foods and home to amazing artisans on the upper level.

 In 1887, the Western Fair Association became a corporation and built exhibition buildings on Queen’s Park.
 The main building at Western fair was a huge wood and glass structure called The “Crystal Palace”.
 It unfortunately would later be lost in a fire in January of 1927.
 Its replacement was The Confederation building.
 The red brick Confederation building began as a place for local merchants to sell a diversity of wares.
 Today, the Confederation building is home to the Western Fair Farmers’ and Artisans’ Market.